iSenses/ITrieval/README.md

 # ITrieval

-Improved Vector & Keyword retrieval system aiming to be called with LLM RAG system.
+Improved dense & sparse multi-modal retrieval system built to be a versatile component of LLM RAG system.

 Courtesy of the [Intern Studio Training Camp](https://github.com/InternLM/Tutorial).